BrendanJohn/e28/independent-study/README.md

 Incrementally adoptable architecture that focuses on declarative rendering and component composition.
 Initial released in February 2014.

+Vue is described as a progressive framework, meaning it can be incorporated into existing projects incrementally as needed.
+This is beneficial for developers because they are able to sprinkle in the effeciencies and dynamic front-end features of vue without starting over from scratch.

 ## Drawbacks of Vue.js
 Some drawbacks of Vue.js include...